ubidots/ubidots-mqtt-esp/README.md

 ```
 add(char* variableLabel, float value, char *context, char *timestamp);
 ```
 > Add a variable with a value, context and timestamp to be sent to a certain data source, once you use add() you can publish your variable using the ubidotsPublish() method.
 You can add 5 variables maximum before of publish them.
+**Important:** As this library depends on a Pubsubclient client, the max length of the JSON dictionary to send by default is 128 bytes, if you want to publish more than 3 variables and they have context or long names you should set at PubSubclient.h the MQTT_MAX_PACKET_SIZE to 512, you can see on your serial console the dictionary to POST if you call the ```setDebug(bool debug)``` method and pass a true value to it.
+For more information, refer to the PubSubclient official library: https://github.com/knolleary/pubsubclient
 ```
 begin(void (*callback)(char*,uint8_t*,unsigned int));
 ```